-I grew up in France and in Austria (Vienna) and studied physics (mostly theoretical) at Ecole Polytechnique Fédérale de Lausanne and Moscow State University.
-After computational work on Liesegang banding during crystal growth in gels, I turned to experiments in the field of physical chemistry (colloidal crystal growth, Langmuir-Blodgett films, heterogeneous nucleation) and biomineralization, in the US (Northwestern University, Chicago) and in France (CEA Saclay, LIONS).
-After my PhD, I worked for two years as an engineer in a start-up company, Accelerator & Cryogenic Systems.
-I started working on physical embryology of the gut three years ago and was hired in 2016 by CNRS, in the Biofluidics Team at Laboratoire Matière & Systèmes Complexes (MSC), Paris Diderot University.
+I grew up in France and in Austria and studied theoretical physics at Ecole Polytechnique Fédérale de Lausanne (EPFL, Switzerland) and Moscow State University (MSU, Russia).
+After computational work on crystal growth in gels, I turned to experiments in the field of physical chemistry (colloidal crystal growth, thin films, heterogeneous nucleation) and biomineralization, in the US (Northwestern University, Chicago) and in France (CEA Saclay, LIONS).
+After my PhD, I worked for two years as an engineer in a start-up company, Accelerators & Cryogenic Systems.
+I have been passionately involved in the study of embryonic development since I started my postdoc at Laboratoire Matière & Systèmes Complexes (MSC).
+I was hired in 2016 as a CNRS staff scientist, in the Biofluidics Team of MSC at Univeristy Paris Diderot.

 - 2016 – present : CNRS Researcher in the Biofluidics team, MSC Laboratory, Paris Diderot University.